ucc23/ucc/_clusters/majaess227.md

 UTI_C_lit: 0.5
 UTI_C_dup: 1.0
 UTI_summary: |
-    Majaess 227 is a poorly populated, moderately dense object of intermediate C3 quality.
-It is moderately studied in the literature.
-This object shares a large percentage of members with 2 later reported entries.
+    <b>Majaess 227</b> is a poorly populated, moderately dense object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is moderately studied in the literature.<br><br>This object shares a large percentage of members with 2 later reported entries.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 4.3